Xaeroxe/nitro-game-engine/README.md

 [Documentation](https://nitro-devs.github.io/nitro-game-engine/nitro/)

-UPDATE: (April 25th 2017) I feel Nitro is far enough along now for me to start making my game in it, so work on Nitro is going to slow down while I work on my game.
-I'll occasionally be making updates for needs that arise in my game but I'll be committing much less frequently to this code base.
-I'm still happy to accept PRs though! -@Xaeroxe

 Nitro is a game engine built in Rust for Windows, Mac OSX, and Linux systems.

 The Nitro project aims to be a complete game development solution, including a scene editor, asset import,